b2w-marketplace/challenge-backend/README.md

 ## Criterias:
 Quality and organization of the code;
 Pay attention to the requirements;
-Use Java 6 or superior (or Elixir)
+Use Java 6 or newer (or Elixir language)
 The candidate can choose any framework

 Create a Fort of this project and send us a pull request